-Damrosch Park, which includes the Guggenheim Bandshell, is located at the southwest corner of the Lincoln Center complex at 62nd Street.
+Damrosch Park, which includes the Guggenheim Bandshell, is located at the southwest corner of the Lincoln Center complex at 62nd Street (the complex includes the Metropolitan Opera House, the New York State Theater (now the David H. Koch Theater), and Philharmonic Hall (later Avery Fisher Hall and now David Geffen Hall)).
 It has served as an outdoor performance space since it opened in 1969 and is named after the Damrosch family, many of whom were musicians.

 The site is also significant for its association with AIDS activism.
 In 1981, the first cases of what would later be known as AIDS were reported, predominantly among gay men in New York and San Francisco.
 Despite its devastating impact on the lives of thousands of people, President Ronald Reagan notoriously did not mention the word “AIDS” until a reporter asked him about it in 1985.
 Even so, his first major public speech on the crisis did not occur until 1987.

 Inaction across the political spectrum as well as public stigma towards homosexuality (and, by association, towards AIDS) led to the formation of several AIDS activist groups in the 1980s.
 The first one to form was the Gay Men’s Health Crisis (GMHC) in 1981.
 Craig R. Miller, a 26-year-old New Yorker, founded the city’s first AIDS Walk in 1986 as a benefit for GMHC, which was also the event’s sponsor.
 By this year, according to the organization, AIDS had infected 32,000 people in the United States and led to the deaths of 16,300 others.